sanjeevbishnoi/Aware/README.md

 Few breaths before facing an interview or public speaking make you calm and make your voice much clear.<br/>
 I have gone through many apps but none of them was not what I was looking for.
 Most of those were hiding the main feature behind the paywall which was not affordable.
 Being a developer, Instead of paying for features, I decided to develop an app on weekend and successfully launched it on Google Play.<br/>
 I want you all to go through it and review it.
-If you have any kind of suggestion You are welcome to just email me on er.sanjeevbishnoi@gmail.com </p>
+If you have any kind of suggestion You are welcome to just email me on <a href="mailto:er.sanjeevbishnoi@gmail.com">er.sanjeevbishnoi@gmail.com</a> </p>

 Download it from the link below<br />